szw/vim-tags/README.md

 libraries.
 Those directories must be placed directly at the project root.

-To exclude them, make empty files named exactly after those directories with ".tags" suffixes: e.g. "vendor.tags" for the "vendor" directory and start (or restart) Vim.
-Beginning from the next Vim run, the plugin will be watching modification times of those directories and corresponding tags files and perform tags generation only if necessary.
+To exclude them, make empty files named exactly after those directories with ".tags" suffixes: e.g. "vendor.tags" for the "vendor" directory.
+Then, the plugin will be watching modification times of those directories and corresponding tags files and perform tags generation only if necessary.

 Vim-Tags can read files containing patterns to exclude from tags generation.
 By default it seeks among '.gitignore', '.svnignore', and '.cvsignore' files in the current directory.
 You can change this behavior by setting proper configuration options explained later.

 The last but not least feature is the Ruby Bundler support.
-It's easy and straightforward.
+It is easy and straightforward.
 If your project root contains "Gemfile.lock" file, the plugin will be generating tags for all your Bundler gems referenced in the Gemfile.
 Here, "Gemfile.lock" modification time will be taken to find out whether the